-The support system is designed to allow a small amount of cavity adjustment, however, a minimum masonry bearing of 2/3rds B must always be maintained unless advised otherwise by the manufacturer.
+support system The designed to allow a small amount of cavity adjustment, however, a minimum masonry bearing of 2/3rds B must always be maintained unless advised otherwise by the manufacturer.
 To increase the cavity width further than this stainless steel shims can be used.
-To avoid excessive deflection, the shim must be fully bearing on the structure supporting the compressive forces at the heel of the bracket.
+To avoid excessive deflection, the shim must be fully bearing on the structure supporting the compressive forces at the heel of the bracket